 Detailing Business Startup Tip: Compare the prices you charge at your detailing business with the national, state, and city averages.
 This could be a good resource for you to justify raising prices to make more money.

-To pull numbers for this report, we used data from Yelp to find the low, average, and high price for auto detailing in cities around the country.
+To produce this report, we used data from Yelp to find the low, average, and high price for auto detailing in cities around the country.
 We compiled the data by city and state where car detailing prices where available.
 (15 of the 50 states didn’t have enough accurate data on auto detailing pricing to use them in this report.)